oaimli/oaimli.github.io/index.md

 Specific research topics that I have been working on or currently interested in are as follows.
 - Abstractive summarization with understanding and modelling text relationships;
 - Effective and efficient language learning for lengthy and multiple documents with facts or opinions;
-- Rational analysis of large language models (LLMs) based on language-related theories;
+- Rational analysis and evaluation of large language models (LLMs) based on language-related theories;
-- LLMs for specific domains and tasks, and their collaborative learning;
+- Effective fine-tuning of LLMs for specific domains, and their collaborative learning;
 - Data-centric methods (quality and efficiency) for better automatic text generation systems.

 ### Selected Publications